 - Passive attack – this attack monitors network traffic and looks for clear text passwords and other sensitive information that could be useful in other types of attacks.

-- Man in the middle or fire brigade attack – this attack is characterized by the hacker listening in to communications between two parties, which is then modified by the hacker without either party realizing.
+- Man in the middle or fire brigade attack – this attack is characterised by the hacker listening in to communications between two parties, which is then modified by the hacker without either party realising.
 This method of attack can ‘sniff’ out all types of data including passwords.

 It is important to note that many breaches can be the result of businesses and their staff not securing sensitive information adequately or not adhering to security policies; for example, saving data onto USBs, printing out documents or emailing data to private accounts.

 The 2013 attack on retailer Target resulted in a data breach on a previously unprecedented scale.
 A significant proportion of the population was affected – in the region of 110 million people – but it also impacted Target’s partners including MasterCard and Visa, and as a consequence the black market was flooded with high value cards as a result of identity theft using the stolen data.